-Within the German-speaking region VP Bank is the only independent private bank with a clear two-strand business model based on private banking and business with intermediaries that is listed on the stock exchange and boasts an A rating from Standard & Poor's.
+Within the German-speaking region VP Bank is the only independent private bank with a clear business model based on Client Solutions, business with Intermediaries, Wealthy Individuals and local Retail & Commercial Banking that is listed on the stock exchange and boasts an A rating from Standard & Poor's.

 What is the vision of VP Bank?

 With Strategy 2026, we are pursuing the ambition of establishing ourselves as an international Open Wealth Service pioneer.
 We are rethinking wealth management experience and beginning a new «Open Wealth» chapter based on an innovative open platform for comprehensive wealth services.
 Combining our strengths in traditional banking with the advantages of a digital ecosystem, we provide an array of new and innovative products and services to our clients.